 Overview

-This course focuses on the foundational skills you need to master the technical basics of your digital camera while introducing you to the fundamentals of digital imaging and best practices in file management.
-Whether you are a beginner wanting to take better pictures of your family, or a communications professional looking to add a visual component to your professional skillset — this course will get you started with those foundations.
-Through a combination of experiential learning and classroom theory, you will gain the basic skills and knowledge needed to start creating images that reflect your photographic vision.
+Photography Foundations 1 focuses on the technical basics of your digital camera while introducing you to the fundamentals of digital imaging and best practices in file management.
+Whether you're a beginner wanting to take better pictures of your family, or a communications professional looking to add a visual component to your professional skillset — this SAIT Micro-credential course will get you started.
+Through a combination of experiential learning and classroom theory, you'll gain the basic skills and knowledge needed to start creating images that reflect your photographic vision.

 Upcoming dates